-Some people that want to be considered creative spend a lot of time focussed on making every single aspect of their life reflect their creativity.
-It's not enough that they are a brilliant painter, they also have to wear crazy outfits and drive around in a car with jewels and feathers hot glued to the outside.
-Here's a thought, have you ever tried being completely uncreative in parts of your life that don't impact your work?
+Some people that want to be considered creative spend a lot of time focussed on making every single aspect of their life reflects their creativity.
+It’s not enough that they are a brilliant painter, they also have to wear crazy outfits and drive around in a car with jewels and feathers hot glued to the outside.
+Here’s a thought, have you ever tried being completely uncreative in the parts of your life that don’t directly impact your work?

 Lots of artists talk about the importance of routine and discipline for their work, but there is also power in making a choice once and sticking with it.

 I was reminded of this when I read an article about Devo asking to meet David Lynch.
 Lynch agreed, but the meeting had to be at Bob’s Big Boy.
 You see, Lynch ate lunch there every day.
 This is how Lynch describes it:

 I like things to be orderly.
 For seven years I ate at Bob’s Big Boy.
 I would go at 2:30, after the lunch rush.
 I ate a chocolate shake and four, five, six, seven cups of coffee–with lots of sugar.
 And there’s lots of sugar in that chocolate shake.
 It’s a thick shake.
 In a silver goblet.
 I would get a rush from all this sugar, and I would get so many ideas!
 I would write them on these napkins.
 It was like I had a desk with paper.
 All I had to do was remember to bring my pen, but a waitress would give me one if I remembered to return it at the end of my stay.
 I got a lot of ideas at Bob’s.